discloud/legal/policy-en.md

 `5` - Transmit content that may be harmful to minors;

-`6` - Impersonate another person (through the use of a Discord account or otherwise) or misrepresent yourself or the origin of any email;
+`6` - Impersonate another person (through the use of account or otherwise) or misrepresent yourself or the origin of any email;

 `7` - Illegally transmit intellectual property or other proprietary information without the permission of the owner or licensee;